 Generic Name: Penicillin V potassium

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Penicillin V potassium and other antibacterial drugs, Penicillin V potassium should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Penicillin V Potassium Tablets, Penicillin V Potassium for Oral Solution and other antibacterial drugs, Penicillin V Potassium Tablets and Penicillin V Potassium for Oral Solution should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 Penicillin V Description